|

 The generator can be improved by using more turns of wire.
 You used only

-wound on the cardboard.
+the spool of #30 wire.
 With more wire, the magnets don't have to spin as

 fast to light the bulb.
 Connect the thinnest of the remaining spools of